International relations (1814–1919): Revolutions of 1848

 The Revolutions of 1848 were a series of uncoordinated political upheavals throughout Europe in 1848.
 They attempted to overthrow reactionary monarchies.
 This was the most widespread revolutionary wave in European history.
-It reached most of Europe, but much less so in the Americas, Britain and Belgium, where liberalism was recently established.
+It reached most of Europe, but much less forceful in the Americas, Britain and Belgium, where liberalism was recently established.
 However the reactionary forces prevailed, especially with Russian help, and many rebels went into exile.
 There were some social reforms.

 The revolutions were essentially liberal democratic in nature, with the aim of removing the old monarchical structures and creating independent nation states.
 The revolutions spread across Europe after an initial revolution began in France in February.
 Over 50 countries were affected.
 Liberal ideas had been in the air for a decade and activists from each country drew from the common pool, but they did not form direct links with revolutionaries in nearby countries.

 Key contributing factors were widespread dissatisfaction with old established political leadership, demands for more participation in government and democracy, demands for freedom of the press, other demands made by the working class, the upsurge of nationalism, and the regrouping of established government forces.
 Liberalism at this time meant the replacement of autocratic governments by constitutional states under the rule of law.
 It had become the creed of the bourgeoisie, but they were not in power.
 It was the main factor in France.
 The main factor in the German, Italian and Austrian states was nationalism.
 Stimulated by the Romantic movement, nationalism had aroused numerous ethnic/language groups in their common past.
 Germans and Italians lived under multiple governments and demanded to be united in their own national state.
 Regarding the Austrian Empire, the many ethnicities suppressed by foreign rule—especially Hungarians—fought for a revolution.

 The uprisings were led by temporary coalitions of reformers, the middle classes and workers, which did not hold together for long.
-The start was in France, where large crowds forced king Louis Philippe I to abdicate.
+The start was in France, where large crowds forced King Louis Philippe I to abdicate.
 Across Europe came the sudden realization that it was indeed possible to destroy a monarchy.
 Tens of thousands of people were killed, and many more were forced into exile.
 Significant lasting reforms included the abolition of serfdom in Austria and Hungary, the end of absolute monarchy in Denmark, and the introduction of representative democracy in the Netherlands.
 The revolutions were most important in France, the Netherlands, the states of the German Confederation, Italy, and the Austrian Empire.

 Reactionary forces ultimately prevailed, aided by Russian military intervention in Hungary, and the strong traditional aristocracies and established churches.
 The revolutionary surge was sudden and unexpected, catching the traditional forces unprepared.
 But the revolutionaries were also unprepared – they had no plans on how to hold power when it was suddenly in their hands, and bickered endlessly.
 Reaction came much more gradually, but the aristocrats had the advantages of vast wealth, large networks of contacts, many subservient subjects, and the specific goal in mind of returning to the old status quo.